-

 Accent Lighting

-Recommendation: MR16 or PAR lamps with a CRI greater then 90, Color Temperature of 2800-3100, and Dimmable.
+Recommendation: MR16 or PAR lamps with a CRI greater than 90, a Color Temperature of 2800–3100K, and dimmable functionality.

 Lamp |